Ameobea/homepage/notes/content/posts/building-realistic-rainy-window-pane-in-threejs.md

 ![Screenshot of the window shader rendered using the parameters we've gone through so far, including the newly introduced roughness map.
 The raindrops are visible as blurry streaks across the window and do kind of look like raindrops at this point, but they're missing depth and seem more like smudges.](https://i.ameo.link/bon.png)

-To be honest, I'd say that it they already sort of look like raindrops!
+To be honest, I'd say that they already sort of look like raindrops!
 They look more like smudges than anything, though, and they lack a feeling of depth, but the effect is starting to take shape already.

 #### Note About Three.JS Transmission Shader Blur